-We believe that we, our operating partnership and most of the subsidiaries of our operating partnership will not fall within either definition of investment company under Section 3(a)(1) of the Investment Company Act as we intend to invest primarily in real property through our operating partnership or our operating partnership's wholly or majority-owned subsidiaries, the majority of which we expect to have at least 60% of their assets in real property.
+We believe that we, our operating partnership and most of the subsidiaries of our operating partnership will not fall within either definition of investment company under Section 3(a)(1) of the Investment Company Act as we intend to invest primarily in real property, through our operating partnership or our operating partnership's wholly or majority-owned subsidiaries, the majority of which we expect to have at least 60% of their assets in real property.
 As these subsidiaries would be investing either solely or primarily in real property, they would be outside of the definition of "investment company" under Section 3(a)(1)(C) of the Investment Company Act.
 We are organized as a holding company that conducts its businesses primarily through our operating partnership, which in turn is a company conducting its business of investing in real property either directly or through its subsidiaries.
 Both we and our operating partnership intend to conduct our operations so that we comply with the 40% test.
 We will monitor our holdings to ensure continuing and ongoing compliance with this test.
-In addition, we believe that neither we nor our operating partnership will be considered an investment company under Section 3(a)(1)(A) of the Investment Company Act because neither we nor our operating partnership will engage primarily or hold ourselves out as being engaged primarily in the business of investing, reinvesting or trading in securities.
-Rather, through our operating partnership or our operating partnership's wholly-owned or majority-owned subsidiaries, we and our operating partnership is of investing or otherwise acquiring real property.
+In addition, we believe that neither we nor our operating partnership will engage primarily or hold ourselves out as being engaged primarily in the business of investing, reinvesting or trading in securities.
+Rather, through our operating partnership or our operating partnership will be primarily or bold ourselves out as being engaged primarily in the business of investing, reinvesting in securities.
+Rather, through our operating partnership or our operating partnership vill be primarily engaged in the business of purchasing or otherwise acquiring real property.